Setting A House Price - National Residential

 Alternatively, you can of course look at slightly older sales in your street together with information about whether property value has gone up or down since the sales, though bear in mind that they are made up of averages that might include a property that sold for considerably more than others because the seller was happy to wait more than 12 months for a sale rather than lower their asking price to secure a sale within 3 – 6 months so it is not as accurate as looking at recent sales for similar property in your immediate area.

-What We Do
+What We Do – Our Fixed Price Sales

-Unlike estate agents with long lock-in periods (12 – 20 weeks) who are happy to happy to list properties with an unrealistic asking price (to secure representation) knowing they can suggest lowering them if there is no interest, we only list properties in our auctions with a realistic reserve price (set by sellers) that we think we can achieve because we pay for the EPC certificate and legal pack whether a property sells or not* and all our sales are NO SALE, NO FEE.
+At National Residential, we always start our process working out a REALISTIC sales price with our sellers and unlike estate agents who are happy to happy to list properties with an unrealistic asking price to secure representation (knowing they can suggest lowering them if there is no interest), we pay for the EPC certificate and legal pack whether a property sells or not as all our sales are NO SALE, NO FEE.

 We think our pricing strategy is the intelligent way to sell houses and our confidence is supported by the results our strategy achieves but we also invite you to take a look at our ‘Sold Properties’ page to judge the results for yourself.